 Chai made a large cadre of life-long friends at Sweet Basil, including coworkers and regular customers.
 He was quick to help staff in need, made Sweet Basil among the first restaurant/bars to offer health insurance to the employees (long before the Affordable Care Act of 2010), and was respected for his honesty and advocacy among musicians and artists, including Doc Cheatam (who passed away in 1997), Kenny Barron, McCoy Tyner, Art Blakey, David Murray, Ron Carter, John Hicks, and the late poet Amiri Baraka.

-Chai is survived by his adoring wife, Christina; four sons, Victor (and his wife Arminda Bepko), Craig Zheng (and his wife Dina Lopez), Keith (and his wife Marisa Krohn), and Derek; four grandchildren, Bradford and Griffin (Victor) and Amanu and Amelíe (Craig); three brothers (Cho, Chuang, and Alex), two sisters (Potch and Pat), his father (Siew Choong Too), and many nieces and nephews.
-He is predeceased by first wife, Rose, and his mother, Sai Luan Tang.
+Chai is survived by his adoring wife, Christina; four sons, Victor (and his wife Arminda), Craig (and his wife Dina), Keith (and his wife Marisa), and Derek; four grandchildren, Bradford and Griffin (Victor) and Amanu and Amelíe (Craig); three brothers (Cho, Chuang, and Alex), two sisters (Potch and Pat), his father (Siew Choong To), and many nieces and nephews.
+He is predeceased by first wife, Rose, and his mother, Tang Sailuan.